 The traffic volume of telecommunications has been rapidly growing with the expanding use of traffic-intensive mobile terminals like smartphones as well as the dissemination of 4K/8K ultra high-definition video transmission services.
 Additionally, recent technology innovations such as IoT (Internet of Things) and AI (Artificial Intelligence) impose new requirements on telecommunications networks.
 In this external environment, telecommunications networks will be incorporated into social infrastructure, such as public utilities.
 We believe that it is imperative for telecommunications networks to evolve continuously so as to play an active role in business areas where ICT is underutilized.

-At Network Service Systems Laboratories, we are conducting leading-edge R&D of future networks on the basis of the “NetroSphere concept.”
+At Network Service Systems Laboratories, we are conducting leading-edge R&D of future networks.
 Future networks are expected to be service-oriented platforms designed to accelerate "B2B2X Business."
 Our challenge is to lead the world in these networks.